DR. IRYNA IVANOVA

 At Ivanova Psychology & Associates, my main focus is to help you with personal growth by increasing self-awareness and taking charge of your life.
 Through a collaborative process, we will explore your thoughts, emotions, and behaviors and how these are contributing to your current life circumstances.
 We will also work on addressing any challenging experiences you may be facing in interpersonal relationships.

 As part of my extensive Gestalt Therapy training, I actively participate in the therapeutic process, ensuring we are working from a strong and safe therapeutic alliance.
 My goal is to assist you to tap into your inner resources, enhance support systems, and empower you to take responsibility for your own growth and healing.
-I also integrate Cognitive-Behavioral Therapy (CBT) interventions to address underlying concerns.
+I also integrate Eye Movement Desensitization Reprocessing (EMDR), and Cognitive-Behavioral Therapy (CBT) interventions to process trauma and address deeper concerns.

 I am currently working under supervision of Krista Brouwer, M.Ed, Registered Psychotherapist.
 I have a Master's degree in the Gestalt Institute of Psychotherapy in Ukraine, and specialization in Neuropsychology in Odessa State University Mechnikov.
 Prior to completing my practicum placement at IPA, I was practicing as a psychotherapist in Private Practice in Ukraine since 2016.